Skip to main content

 4. Environment is discarded

-Measuring startup time
+Measure startup time

-Track your environment startup times to identify bottlenecks:
+Track these metrics to identify bottlenecks: